President & CEO

 Ms. Mace is a member of the National Association of Business Economists (NABE), the Urban Land Institute (ULI), ULI’s Senior Housing Council and New England Women in Real Estate (NEWIRE/CREW).
+In 2020, she was inaugurated into the McKnight’s Women of Distinction Hall of Honor.
 In 2014, she was appointed a fellow at the Homer Hoyt Institute and was awarded the title of a “Woman of Influence” in commercial real estate by Real Estate Forum Magazine and Globe Street.
 Ms. Mace is a graduate of Mount Holyoke College (B.A.) and the University of California (M.S.).
 She has also earned The Certified Business Economist™ title (CBE) from the National Association of Business Economists (NABE).
 Ms. Mace is often cited in the Wall Street Journal, the New York Times, Seniors Housing Business, Seniors Housing News and McKnight’s Senior Living and has a bi-monthly column in the National Real Estate Investor.

 Robert G. Kramer